tntmod54321/PMCA-Toggle-EVF/README.md

 Hence we here have this dedictated repo.
 It's whole purpose is for now to at least give the normal everyday user a simple step-by-step installation (see [#installation]), and a ready-to-install .apk that he can us within the process (see Releases-Page).
 Then she/he can use the camera as a webcam or whatever as-is, good enough - (i think this is already much nicer to have this way).
 End of the story for now.

-## Features / Use-Cases

-The killer feature is the clean HDMI output.
-Before, people were using the non-clean output and cropping the text away / using an even smaller resolution that shows black bars where the text is.
-Keep in mind that since Sony did not officially support clean HDMI in the first case for your camera, the support by the firmware (meaning the settings you have in the menu) is limited, and the resolution is probably fixed to 4:3 (the sensor's ratio) and lower than what you would get when you would record a video with the camera in the normal way (all this depends heavily on your model, I can only speak for my HX400V).
-Also ***you must know that at this moment in time, no settings (ISO etc.) are available during / after entering the clean HDMI "mode"***, except for zooming and triggering autofocus/finder by pressing the trigger half-way through. (note to myelf: test if settings from manual mode persist in the app)

-The main use-case in my eyes is that you could can use the clean hdmi output as a webcam.
-This is actually a killer-feature, making all those "old" sony cams useable again for streaming, surveillance, timelapse, fixed-camera-use-as-you-name-it.
-Simply buy a "hdmi to usb video caputre card", a "HDMI-Micro-D to HDMI-A Cable", possibly a "dummy battery for sony NP-BX1" to use it with a power supply instead of a battery.
-I myself bought a cheap hdmi to usb 3 video capture card grapper with 1080 resolution and supposedly 60fps (although I don't need more than 720 resolution and 30fps because of the HX400V's output) for 17€, the cable for 2,06€ and the dummy battery for 8,59€.
-(The HX400V I got used for 115€)

 ## Feedback / Contribution

 Of course if you encounter problems that don't go beyond what I promised (otherwise I will let you know), feel free to write an Issue or better a Pull request.